-Sarah serves as the Chief of Staff to President White.
+Sarah serves as the Chief of Staff to President White and vice president for communications and strategy.
 In her most recent role, Sarah worked with Dr. White at Washington University in St. Louis as the Assistant Dean for Educational and Strategic Initiatives.

 Sarah holds a Bachelor of Arts Degree in Sociology from Wells College, a Master of Science Degree in Health Education from Ithaca College, and a Doctorate in Education from Southern Illinois University Carbondale.
 Sarah is joined in Greencastle by her husband Tim.

 Dave holds a B.A. degree from Haverford College and M.S. and Ph.D. degrees from Rensselaer Polytechnic Institute.

 He teaches a wide range of computer science courses and has particular teaching and research interests related to Human Computer Interaction and pen-based computing.
 Dave also teaches interdisciplinary courses related to design.
 He holds three United States Patents and is the originator of a pen-based instructional technology software system that is the basis of the commercial system now known as DyKnow.

 Anne Cunningham Vice President for Development and Alumni Engagement

 Anne holds a bachelor’s degree from the University of Akron and a master’s degree in nonprofit management from Case Western.

 She was employed by Case Western for five years and, before that, its alumni association for almost eight years.

 Mary Beth Petrie Vice President for Enrollment Management